experientials/ziloo/Hardware/919-smiley/919-MODULE.md

 The 34 pin connector allows attachment of a 201 Camera Module made for it.
 Signals will be transferred directly between the two connectors using voltage shifters

+The dual camera connectors are also connected to the SoM. i.MX8 CSI1 is used for left module, CSI2 is used for right module.

+The two 34 pin CSI connectors are wired to run in sync via the STROBE pin.

-The power supplied to the 34 pins connector can be driven by the 22 pin connector or the T-USB Power Module or the Power Module.
+The power supplied to the 34 pins connector can be driven by the 22 pin connector or the T-USB Power Module.
-These are down-regulated to 3V3, 2V8 and 1V8 from 3.7V - 5V.
-This downregulation can be shared between Left and Right.
+VSOM from power module is down-regulated to 3V3, 2V8 and 1V8 from 3.7V - 5V.
+This downregulation can be shared between Left and Right cameras.

 The 1.8V driving the Sensor I/O of the 201 modules will also be supplied via the Self powered direct battery input.